maciej-ka/learning-notes/go.md

 })
 ```

 there is also a transition for cross document
 when we are not using SPA

 https://caniuse.com/cross-document-view-transitions

+#### target vs currentTarget
+`event.target`: actuall element was clicked
+`event.currentTarget`: element that has listener defined